This article originally appeared on becausehealth.org.

 Help!
 My kid is a first-class picky eater.
 Any tips for what I can do?

 It’s important to set clear rules and boundaries and not become a short-order cook when your child doesn’t want to eat what’s prepared.
 The mantra I teach parents is, “It’s my job to decide what-when-where and it’s their job to decide how much or none at all.”
-This is obviously easier said than done at times, but for most healthy kids this works because they won’t starve themselves and eventually will eat a little.
+This is obviously easier said than done at times, but for most healthy kids this works because they won’t starve themselves — eventually they will eat a little bit!
 Also, involving children in cooking prep and having a one bite rule can be helpful so that they try things which eventually they may decide they like.